BAM-PFA/guerrillatv/_pages/resources.md

   </div>
 </div>

-"Founded in 1969 by Frank Gillette, Michael Shamberg, [Megan Williams,] and Ira Schneider, among others, Raindance was a self-described "countercultural thinktank" that embraced video as an alternative form of cultural communication.
-The name "Raindance" was a play on words for "cultural R & D" (research and development) [and a play on the establishment [RAND Corporation](https://en.wikipedia.org/wiki/RAND_Corporation) thinktank].
-Influenced by the communications theories of Marshall McLuhan and Buckminster Fuller, the collective produced a data bank of tapes and writings that explored the relation of cybernetics, media, and ecology. [...]
+"Founded in 1969 by Frank Gillette, Michael Shamberg, [Megan Williams,] and Ira Schneider, among others, Raindance was a self-described 'countercultural thinktank' that embraced video as an alternative form of cultural communication.
+The name 'Raindance' was a play on words for 'cultural R & D' (research and development) [and a play on the establishment [RAND Corporation](https://en.wikipedia.org/wiki/RAND_Corporation) thinktank].
+Influenced by the communications theories of Marshall McLuhan and Buckminster Fuller, the collective produced a data bank of tapes and writings that explored the relation of cybernetics, media, and ecology. . . .
 In 1971, Shamberg wrote *Guerrilla Television*, a summary of the group’s principles and a blueprint for the decentralization of television.
 In 1976, Raindance members Ira Schneider and Beryl Korot edited *Video Art: An Anthology*, one of the first readers on video art.
 The original Raindance collective dispersed in the mid-'70s; the nonprofit Raindance Foundation continues to exist today." ([**Video Data Bank**](https://www.vdb.org))

 ---